gokullan/documents/networking.markdown

 -   Hub - multi-port repeaters
 -   Bridge - only 2 ports; learns devices on each side
 -   Switch - faciliates communication *within* a network
+    -   3 actions: Learn, Flood, Forward
+    -   Maintain Port No. to MAC mapping
+    -   Broadcast is a type of *frame* in which the L2 header contains FF:FF:FF:FF:FF:FF as the destination MAC; Flooding is the action of duplicating and forwarding the frame to all hosts on the switch's network.
+    -   Switch has both IP and MAC
+        -  A switch sends a broadcast frame only if traffic is going *to* or *from* (**NOT** *through*) it, (i.e.), if the switch itself is a host (eg: logging into the switch for configuring it, etc.)
 -   Router - faciliates communication *between* networks
     -   Has IP (gateway address) (and MAC?) associated at every interface

 ## OSI
 -   Segment (TCP header + data) -> Packet (Segment + IP) -> Frame (Packet + MAC)

+## Address Resolution Protocol (ARP)
+-  Maps IP to MAC

 ## Transport Layer
 -   Addressing scheme: Ports